 I’m sort of a Green-Libertarian hybrid, who supports grassroots democracy and sees the value in protecting both the community and the individual.
 Some have complained, quite rightly, that I’m not an orthodox Libertarian because I do not think that large corporations, if left to govern themselves will naturally and inevitably produce a fair economy.
 This faith in Corporate Capitalism seems as unrealistic as Communism which supposes that a government with concentrated powers can produce a fair economy.
 As long as power is concentrated in the corporation or in the state, the individual is not really free.
 I think I actually out Libertarian a lot of Libertarians who don’t see that we live in corporatocracy.

 Libertarians also believe individuals “own” their property — houses, land, gold, cars, stuff — and they don’t think the government should be able to take a portion of their property and spend it on programs they don’t like and don’t use.
 I do not like this either.
 (There are better ways to fully fund social programs than with property taxes.)
 Libertarians also don’t want to be told what they can do with their property.
 Okay, that depends.
 For example, I question the idea of “ownership” of finite resources, e.g. land, water, and air, which also belong to future generations.
 If I inherit 1,000 acres of old forest, I may decide to cut it all down and sell the wood to make toothpicks, leaving a Mordor-like landscape.
 My ancestors, the previous owners, may not have wanted this; my descendants, the future owners, may not want this.
 The owners of the neighboring lands may not want this.
-I question the Libertarian opposition to all land use laws and building codes, which are, after all, not generally merely arbitrary and are decided locally and democratically.
+I am not against reasonable land use laws and building codes, that protect the value of the land and surrounding land.
+These laws are, after all, decided locally and democratically.

 Owners of more than one acre in the US (or a different amount depending upon the area) should/could be taxed at a progressive rate, in order to pay “rent” to the community from whom the owner takes more than a fair share.
 But government has no right to tax capital improvements (houses, barns, sheds) since these are the products of labor.
 This is essentially Henry George’s idea.